I Was Wrong. So, So Wrong.

-Edit at the bottom with multiple news stories about how some of the things I talk about here are already happening.
+Newly edited on January 8, 2022 (at the end) with multiple news stories about how some of the things I talk about here are already happening.

 I’m in the middle of Mistakes Were Made (But Not By Me), a great book about how and why it’s so difficult to deeply admit mistakes and really change our minds.